metacpan/metacpan-cpan-extracted/distros/C/Class-Simple-Readonly-Cached/README.md

     my $object = Class::Simple::Readonly::Cached(object => $person, cache => \%hash);
     my $father1 = $object->father();    # Will call gedcom->father() to get the person's father
     my $father2 = $object->father();    # Will retrieve the father from the cache without calling person->father()

+Takes one optional argument: quiet, if you attempt to cache an object that is already cached, rather than create another copy you receive a warning and the previous cached copy is returned.
+The 'quiet' option, when non-zero, silences the warning.

 ## object